mmmaisel/empowerd/README.md

 For the individual options of the different source types, the provided example config.
 Usually, these options are IP addresses and ports, passwords or device nodes.

+### Web-GUI

+To use the web GUI you have to configure the listen address a username and an argon2 password hash in the *[graphql]* section of the config file.
+Currently, the controlled GPIOs are configured in this sectrion as well.

+To access the web GUI you also need a web-server which servers the "usr/share/empowerd/www" directory and forwards the "/graphql" URL to the empowerd server.
+An example nginx configuration can be found at "data/nginx-site.conf" or "usr/share/doc/empowerd/" after installing the Debian package.

 ## License